orientechnologies/orientdb-docs/Command-Cache.md

 - there are a few heavy queries that result a small result set
 - you have available RAM to use or caching results

-By default command cache is disabled.
-To enable it set `command.timeout=true`.
+By default, the command cache is disabled.
+To enable it, set `command.timeout=true`.

 ## Settings

-There are some settings to tune the comman cache.
-Below the table containing all of them.
+There are some settings to tune the command cache.
+Below find the table containing all the available settings.

 |Parameter|Description|Type|Default value|
 |---------|-----------|----|-------------|